-By-Law 208/225-2000 was enacted as a result of Provincial Adequacy Standard Regulations (LE-016 - Prisoner Care and Control and LE-033 - Prisoner Transportation).
+By-Law 208/225-2000 was enacted because of Provincial Adequacy Standard Regulations (LE-016 - Prisoner Care and Control and LE-033 - Prisoner Transportation).
 This By-Law details specific requirements that are reported as follows:

 The Chief shall make a written report to the Board on or before August 30 of each year.
 The report shall include: